shuraosipov/examples/microsoft_graphapi/README.md

 - Some apps may use redirectUris different than the service URL, so the query will return no results.

 ## Summary
 While it is possible to retrieve client_id and scope using Graph API knowing only DNS name of the target app.
 The results are not always accurate or unique, and we cannot rely solely on this method to retrieve the client_id and scope.
-So we need to use other methods (or narrow down query further) to retrieve the client_id and scope.
+So we need to use other methods (or narrow down query further with some app-specific information) to retrieve the client_id and scope.